athankefalas/Stitcher/README.md

 ## 🧰 Features

-- Easy to setup.
+- Easy and fast setup.
-- Declarative API for registering dependencies, including conditional dependecny definition.
+- Flexible declarative API for registering dependencies, including conditional dependency definitions.
 - Composable dependency management support for modular projects.
 - Supports for injection by name, by type and by associated values.
 - Type safe initialization parameters for dependency initialization.